The Dubai Frame was not what I expected.

 Looking at it – and it really does look just like a picture frame, with a beveled inner edge – I figured it must hold small offices on the vertical sections.
 Wouldn’t that be a great place for small businesses like private practice lawyers or artists?

 I was wrong again.
 This structure is only a picture frame: no offices, no real useful purpose, except to be a tourist attraction and visible landmark.
 It is an attractive structure, though, with its gold embossed decorative facing.

-Inside the Dubai Frame
+Dubai Frame inside

 What does that mean?
 First, after paying the fee, I went up a one-story escalator to a very small exhibit on Dubai’s past (no photos allowed).
 This consisted of a mock-up of an old-style market street, much like you can also find in the Dubai Museum in the old section of the city.
 Projections showed a hint of how the city began to grow.
 It was all pretty long on atmosphere but short on information.

 But never mind.
 The point of the exercise is going to the top of the Frame, and that was the next stop.